 Duty Cycle Needs

 Although thin sheet cuts quickly, duty cycle still governs throughput and uptime when you’re processing 0.5–1.5 mm steel.
-Quantify duty cycle impact against your takt time and nest size before selecting models.
+Check duty cycle impact against your takt time and nest size before selecting a model.

-A handheld unit like the Hypertherm Viper 30 XP at 35% duty cycle suits intermittent cutting, short nests, and job-shop duty.
+A handheld unit like the Hypertherm Powermax 30 XP at 35% duty cycle suits intermittent cutting, short nests, and job-shop work.
 For longer runs and higher utilization, an industrial platform such as the Hypertherm Powermax 85 SYNC at 60% duty cycle sustains more arc-on time per hour.

-Match amperage to thickness to avoid unnecessary heat input; on 0.5 mm stainless, run lower amps and faster travel (e.g., ~350 IPM on 22 ga) to limit thermal load and pause frequency.
+Match amperage to thickness to avoid unnecessary heat input.
+On 0.5 mm stainless, run lower amps and faster travel (around 350 IPM on 22 ga) to limit thermal load and reduce pause frequency.

 Use FineCut consumables to maintain arc stiffness at high speed.
-Incorporate water tables to buffer heat during extended cycles.
+Add water tables to buffer heat during extended cycles.

 Precision and Kerf